 Genetically Faulty Swim Bladder Organs

 Fancy goldfish are over-bred to produce abnormal body types and features.
-This results in the organs being compacted together in an unnatural form.
+This results in the organs being compacted in an unnatural form.
 It is not uncommon for fancy goldfish to have one swim bladder organ genetically deflated.
 This will lead to the goldfish developing chronic swim bladder issues that will occur throughout its life.
 They are usually unstable in the water and will take frequent rests along the bottom of the aquarium.
 You may also notice that they get floaty after a heavy meal.

-Constipation is a common occurrence in goldfish fed an inadequate diet.
+Constipation is a common occurrence in goldfish that are fed an inadequate diet.
 Goldfish should not be fed a staple food that has high amounts of protein.
 Goldfish rely on vegetable matter and algae to have a smooth digestion process.
 If you feed your goldfish more live foods and commercial mixes tailored towards carnivorous fish, they are likely to develop swim bladder disorders.
 Feeding your goldfish foods rich in fiber is a good preventative measure against constipation.

 Wrapping It Up